tjxufang/tjxufang.github.io/README.md

 Link to my website: https://tjxufang.github.io

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) with Node version 16.13.1.

 ## Notable Third-party Packages Used in Project
 #### 1. axios: for sending requests to email.js